Filtik/EliteDangerousLCD/README.md

 It displays your commander-, rank-, ship- and docking-information in `EliteDangerous`.

 ## Download
-The latest version can be downloaded here: [](https://github.com/Filtik/EliteDangerousLCD/releases/tag/V1.0)
+The latest version can be downloaded here: [Release Page](https://github.com/Filtik/EliteDangerousLCD/releases)

 Otherwise you can build the project yourself.